ajeless/ARMAIII/mission_making/mobile_spawn_point.md

 onMapSingleClick "playerMobileSpawnPoint setMarkerPos _pos";
 ```

+When the player is killed create a marker called `respawn_west_player_name`.
+Recall that any marker beginning with `respawn_<side>` receives special treatment by the game engine as a spawn point, so whatever interpolation is done must have a `respawn_<side>` prefix.
+Display it on the map as `player name`.
+When the respawn screen is shown click anywhere on the map, and then click the respawn button to spawn at that location.

 ## onPlayerRespawn.sqf
-We delete said marker on player respawn b/c we don't want it to show the last spawn position on the map.
 ```SQF
 deleteMarker format ["respawn_west_%1", name player];
 ```

+We delete said marker on player respawn b/c we don't want it to show the last spawn position on the map.